jedlimlx/Cellular-Automaton-Viewer/README.md

 **Search Menu**: <br>
 *Generate Apgtable* - Generates an apgtable to be used with [apgsearch](https://gitlab.com/apgoucher/apgmera) <br>
 *Run Rule Search* - Starts a search program that randomly enumerates rules to find spaceships & oscillators <br>
+*Run Agar Search* - Starts a search program that searches for agars <br>
 *Run Catalyst Search* - Starts a search program that searches for catalysts <br>
 *Run Brute Force Search* - Starts a brute force search program similiar to gsearch <br>